Universal-Basic-Compute/serenissima/backend/INCOME_DISTRIBUTION.md

 1. Check the log files in `income_distribution.log` and `income_distribution_cron.log`
 2. Verify that ConsiglioDeiDieci has sufficient COMPUTE balance
-3. Ensure that lands have simulated income values in their Notes field
+3. Ensure that lands have last income values in their Notes field
 4. Check that all land owners exist in the Users table